Industry & compliance

 The uncomfortable truth: the consumer tiers of ChatGPT, Claude, and Gemini are not HIPAA-ready.
 Neither is the default OpenAI API without enterprise enrollment.
 Neither is Anthropic's default API without a signed BAA.

 Here's the lay of the land as of April 2026.
-Verify current terms with your counterparty before signing — these policies move.
+Verify current terms with your counterparty before signing.
+These policies move.

 OpenAI Enterprise / Scale Tier.
 BAA available.
 Zero-retention on completions when requested via the API (store: false).
 Abuse-monitoring retention has a separate, shorter window and a separate legal basis.
 Data residency is US by contract.